anharmonic/anharmonic.github.io/thermal2-manual.md

 Select if the samplig comes from a QE molecular dynamics run (in this case, read the output of QR from fmd) or from a PIOUD calculation (reads from files fforce, ftau and ftoten)

 #### fforce, ftau, ftoten (CHARACTER, default "forces.dat", "positions.dat", "pioud.dat")
-Output files from PIOUD containing the ab-initio forces, ions coordinates and total energy.
+To be used with ai='pioud': Output files from PIOUD containing the ab-initio forces, ions coordinates and total energy.

 #### fmd (CHARACTER, default "md.out")
-Output file from QE
+To be used with ai='md': Output file from a QE molecular dynamics run.
+The first time the code is run, in serial, it parses the file and creates and "extract" file which only contains the essential lines.
+On subsequent run (in serial or parallel), the extract file will be used instead, as long as the same value for nfist and nskip is used.

 #### file_mat2 (CHARACTER, default "mat2R")
 File of the force constants.
 Must be in "periodic" form (i.e. generated using -f 0 with d3_q2r.x)

-#### nfirst, nskip, nread (INTEGER, default 1, 100, 50000)
+#### nfirst, nskip, nread (INTEGER, default 1, 100, 1000)
 When reading the MD or PIOUD file, read one every nskip steps starting from nfirst until nread steps are read in total.

-#### nmax (INTEGER, default: 50000)
+#### nmax (INTEGER, default: no)
 Instead of specifying nread, one can use nmax to stop reading after reachin step nmax of the MD simulation.

 ### e0 (REAL, default: 0)
-A constant to remove from the total energy, i.e. the ground state energy.
+The total energy of the unit cell, treated as a constant to remove from the total energy of the MD simulation.
 Useful for plotting but has no direct effect on the results.

 ### basis (CHARACTER, default "mu")
 When building the basis of symmetric dynamical matrices, ouse one of these initial guesses:

 * "simple" orthogonal matrices hermitean matrices with a single diagonal or two non-diagonal non-zero elements
-* "mu" from the eignevectors of the original dynamical matrices, from file_mat2, discard the acoustic modes at q=0.
+* "mu" from the eigenvectors of the original dynamical matrices, from file_mat2, discard the acoustic modes at q=0.
 * "random" start from random matricex (rarely works because of accidental degeneracies)

 ### minimization  (CHARACTER, default "ph")